 “Affiliate marketing is the process of earning a commission by promoting other people’s (or company’s) products.” — Patt Flynn

-The two most common ways of promoting affiliate products is through blogging and email marketing.
+The two most common ways of promoting affiliate products are through blogging and email marketing.
 You need a lot of website traffic to make money using this method.

 It’s common for 2% of people to convert into paying customers when doing sales if you’re selling a product that’s relevant to an audience.